eml-bin/flutter-course-samples/first_app/README.md

 StatelessWidget
 * Normally you use this Widget when you dont need an `state` (data)
+* Don't manage any internal data
+* Only update the screen if parent widgets are updated ("re-rendered")

+〰️*Special Note*: Should be your default: Use as often as possible

 StatefulWidget
 * Allow to manage `state` (data) inside of them...
     - State is data that may change over time and that should impact the rendered UI

+* Do manage internal data ("state")
+* When state changes, the Widget is re-rendered & UI is updated

+〰️*Special Note*: Use whenever you have changing data that should cause UI updates

 🔵 More about StatefulWidget